Astral Projection Techniques

-Frederik van Eeden presented one of the first studies of out of body dreams to the Society of Psychical Research in 1913.
+Frederik van Eeden presented one of the first studies of out-of-body dreams to the Society of Psychical Research in 1913.
 Van Eeden had already presented evidence for lucid dreams in which the dreamer becomes conscious while the dream is taking place.
 He told the society that his own lucid dreams were often preceded for several nights by dreams of flying.
 Sometimes these lucid dreams included apparent clairvoyant received information that could be verified later.
-In other instances he believed he left his body.
+In other instances, he believed he left his body.

-In one instance while ‘flying’ he dreamed that he would be robbed of a large sum of money, a predicted event that was to take place soon afterwards.
+In one instance while ‘flying’ he dreamed that he would be robbed of a large sum of money, a predicted event that was to take place soon afterward.
 Of great interest to Van Eeden was when he noted that sometimes he would dream of lying on his stomach when in reality he was lying in bed and on his back.
 If he allowed himself to wake slowly he would experience the sensation of slipping from his ‘dream body’ that was lying face down into his actual sleeping body.